sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 step 2: Declare a function with the name of Palindrome with parameter.

+step 3: Get the string length and stored it in a varible length.

-step 3:	check three condition in if statement first check the input is present or not second check the string length must be greater than 2 and third check the input string is a type of string or not.
+step 3:	check three condition in if statement first check the input is present or not second check the string length must be greater than 2 and third check the input string is a type of string or not. if the condition is true then return not valid and go to step 9. else go to step 4.

 step 4: Inside function Convert lowercase and remove the special characters using replace() method.